Akuli/jou/doc/tutorial.md

 # Jou tutorial for Python programmers

-**TODO:** write another tutorial for people coming from C

-This is a tutorial for people who have mostly used high-level programming languages, such as Python or JavaScript.

 On surface level, Jou looks a lot like Python, but **it doesn't behave like Python**, so you will probably be disappointed if you expect all of your existing Python knowledge to work as is.
 The main differences are: